-1 NB / SB Left Turn Major Street Movement | EB / WB M nor Street Movements

-2 NB: Left Turn Major Street Movement | EB Minor Street Movement

-1 - EB Minor Street Movement
+- 1 NB / SB Left Turn Major Street Movement | EB / WB Minor Street Movements - 2 NB Left Turn Major Street Movement | EB Minor Street Movement - 3 EB Minor Street Movement

 Based on the intersection level of service analyses, the Build scenario has a moderate reduction in delay and better LOS, with degradation of levels of service by the Design Year 2048 as shown in Table 5-7.
-The Synchro printouts for the intersection LOS for the Opening Year, the Mid-Design Year, and Design Year for design hour for the No- Build and Build scenarios are provided in Appendix G.
+The Synchro printouts for the intersection LOS for the Opening Year, the Mid-Design Year, and Design Year for design hour for the No-Build and Build scenarios are provided in Appendix G.